 Indicative readings are:

-You will need access to an internet-enabled computer and browser capable of delivering the VLE Moodle and any other applications you wish to use this during the course
+You will need access to an internet-enabled computer and browser capable of delivering the VLE Moodle and any other applications you wish to use during the course.

 You may wish to organise space on your institutional virtual learning environment, if you have one, for your course build (please bear in mind that your tutor will need to access this for assessment purposes).